raimonizard/SQL/subqueries/operators-any-all-exists-in.md

 ----

-## ANY Operator: Some element(s) of the upper query matche the criteria in the subquery
+## ANY Operator: Some element(s) of the upper query match the criteria in the subquery
 ### Example 1: Get all the products in the table except the most expensive one(s).
 There could be more than one product excluded if they match the same highest price
 #### Solution 1 using MAX
 ```sql